In this episode, I interview David Edginton who is a Deaf Personal Trainer and the co-founder of The Deaf Gym.

 We just switch off.
 Which, amazingly, solves all those other things too.
 Or, at least, means they completely cease to matter.
 Who’d have thought it!?

-What advice do you have for hearing people when they are around d/Deaf people?
+Ahmed: What advice do you have for hearing people when they are around deaf people?

 David: Always be yourself.
 Just ask us for anything as we want to be inclusive as much we do.